Leibniz-HBI/smo-wiki/docs/How-to-use-and-maintain-the-wiki.md

 1. Navigate to the page
 2. Click edit
 3. The recommended and easiest way to edit this wiki is "Markdown" (in a dropdown above the editor).
-Tutorials for this can be found [here](https://help.github.com/en/articles/about-writing-and-formatting-on-github)-and-[here](https://guides.github.com/features/mastering-markdown/).
+Tutorials for this can be found [here](https://help.github.com/en/articles/about-writing-and-formatting-on-github) and [here](https://guides.github.com/features/mastering-markdown/).

 ## Create and Link to a new page